Godslain/blog.godslain.xyz/_posts/2025-04-07-pronunciation-rules.md

 ## Invalid Accent and Diacritic Usage

-1. The Accent Collision Rule
-While the diacritics (˚) and (^) can exist on two consecutive letters, a letter will never carry both a circumflex (^) and an acute accent (ˊ).
+- While the diacritics (˚) and (^) can exist on two consecutive letters, a letter will never carry both a circumflex (^) and an acute accent (ˊ).
 Such a combination is considered invalid in the script’s orthography.

-2. Double Accents Across Diphthongs
-Only one accent may be applied to a diphthong.
+- Only one accent may be applied to a diphthong.
 Accents cannot be stacked across a diphthong, ensuring that each accented syllable receives only one accent.

-3. Accent Placement on Consonants and Vowels
-The acute accent (ˊ) can be placed on consonants.
+- The acute accent (ˊ) can be placed on consonants.
 When placed on a consonant, the acute accent (ˊ) suggests stress.
 In order to stress a vowel, a circumflex (^) is placed on the vowel.
 This always elongates the vowel as well as stressing it.

-4. Glottal Stop (’) Overriding Softening
-If a glottal stop (’) is present, it will override the softening effect of the circumflex (^).
+- If a glottal stop (’) is present, it will override the softening effect of the circumflex (^).
 For instance, in a word like Lâ’ân, the glottal stop (’) takes precedence over the softening effect of the circumflex (^) on the second vowel, ensuring that the consonant is not softened as it would typically be.

-5. Invalid Diacritic Stacking
-A letter can never carry both a circumflex (^) and an acute accent (ˊ) simultaneously.
-Combinations like Â’ê are not allowed in the script and will be considered incorrect orthographically.
+- A letter can never carry both a circumflex (^) and an acute accent (ˊ) simultaneously.
+Combinations like Â’ê are not allowed in the script and will be considered incorrect.